 Sustainability also applies to the ability of buildings to respond to the changing needs of occupiers and owners over time.
 Wherever possible we build in future flexibility, including design to ‘Lifetime Homes’ standards.

-We use a range of design tools, from hand-drawn concept sketches, diagrams and plans through to complex 3D computer modelling, including environmental analysis and Passivhaus design software.
+We use a range of design tools, from hand-drawn concept sketches, diagrams and plans through to complex 3D computer modelling, including environmental analysis.